dedis/popstellar/fe2-android/docs/README.md

 The [remote module](https://github.com/dedis/popstellar/tree/master/fe2-android/app/src/main/java/com/github/dedis/popstellar/repository/remote) contains most of the network communication logic, it is organized as follows:
 - The `GlobalNetworkManager` is responsible for holding, creating and destroying WebSocket connections.
-- It creates a `MultiConnection` object, which it `extends` the `Connection` class, by using a [Composite pattern](https://www.baeldung.com/java-composite-pattern).
-It essentially contains a collection of `Connection` objects for the secondary servers and uses `super` for the connection with the main server.
+- It creates a `MultiConnection` object, which `extends` the `Connection` class, by using a [Composite pattern](https://www.baeldung.com/java-composite-pattern).
+It essentially contains a collection of `Connection` objects for the secondary servers and uses `super` as the connection with the main server.
 - The `Connection` objects are created through the `ConnectionFactory` by using the [Scarlet](https://github.com/Tinder/Scarlet) library.
 - The `MultiConnection` is passed to a `LAONetworkManager` that is responsible for handling the JsonRPC layer of the protocol.
 It exposes the protocol API with the `MessageSender` interface that can be retrieved by `ViewModel` through the `GlobalNetworkManager`.
-- Upon reception of a `GreetLao`, the `MultiConnection` object is extended with new `Connection` objects to the peers contained in the message.
+- Upon reception of a `GreetLao`, the `MultiConnection` object is extended with new `Connection` objects by  establishing connections to the peers contained in the message.

 For more information on sending messages on the network, please refer to the [remote module](https://github.com/dedis/popstellar/tree/master/fe2-android/app/src/main/java/com/github/dedis/popstellar/repository/remote) and the `ViewModel` classes.
 Also, make sure you have a solid understanding of [JSON-RPC](https://www.jsonrpc.org/specification), the [Protocol Specifications](https://docs.google.com/document/d/1fyNWSPzLhM6W9V0VTFf2waMLiJGcscy7wa4bQlLkySM) and their actual implementation in the [protocol schemas](https://github.com/dedis/popstellar/tree/master/protocol).

 ### Getting messages over the wire